YosysHQ-Docs/AppNote-109/docs/source/index.rst

   to specify the property as an obligation for the design that is to be checked to verify that the property holds".

-Whereas property, the missing link, is defined as:
+Whereas property, is defined as:

 - **16.12.
 Declaring properties, P420, Rev 2017:** "A property defines a behavior
   of the design".